-RUGBY SEVENS AT THE 2016 RIO OLYMPICS
+RUGBY SEVENS AT THE 2016 AND 2020 OLYMPIC SUMMER GAMES

-In 2016 rugby sevens debuted in the Olympic Games.
+In 2016 rugby sevens debuted in the Summer Olympic Games.
 Three Rugby Americas North teams competed in Rio de Janeiro, including both the Men’s and Women’s USA Rugby Eagles and the Women’s Rugby Canada Maple Leafs.
 For results, stories and more, visit World Rugby’s Olympics page.